 - Every evening note a few things (approx. 5) that were positive on the day, then go through these things in your mind. - Tell yourself in front of the mirror: "I like myself" or "I like you"! [note: At first, you might feel a bit silly when doing this!] - Accept compliments and write them down to use these resources when times are tough. - Try to remember situations, in which you felt really good, try to remember these with all your senses (visual, feeling, smelling...), perhaps with the help of a photo album. - Do things you really enjoy ideally with others (e.g. movies, go to a cafe). - Exercise (at least.
-20 minutes) but no drill if possible stamina training, for example, a long walk or jogging. - Listen to your favorite music.
+20 minutes) but no drill if possible stamina training, for example, a long walk or jogging. - Listen to your favourite music.

-Homework and Summary of Training Module 9 - Self-Esteem -
+- Self-Esteem -